Mapagam

 });

-In this case, the event handler does not return a value, so the return type is specified as void
+In this case, the event handler does not return a value, so the return type is specified as void.

-in your TypeScript code.
+You can perform conditional checks to handle null and undefined in your TypeScript code.
 These checks ensure that you handle these values appropriately at runtime:

 function getLength(value: string | null | undefined): number {